TritonDataCenter/rfd/rfd/0092/README.md

 ## HA for services that have known gaps

+### DHCPD
+Need to analyze what it means to have multiple dhcpd servers and how that interacts with the broadcast.
+Does it just work? can the request packets end up serviced by different instances, is that a problem?

 ### CNAPI
 CNAPI maintains the source of truth about servers through agents.
 The data allow DAPI (a service deployed within CNAPI) to identify an appropriate server for